Mountain Mail March 2007

 technical inventiveness.

-Bones creates music by recording loops, or short repeating segments of different percussion, melody and vocal parts.
+Bones creates music by recording loops, or short repeating segments of different

 Looping live is difficult, but in the studio, looping is a bit more straight forward.